Everything You Need to Know About the DoD 5220.22-M Disk Wiping Standard & Its Applications Today

 The DoD 5220.22-M method for data erasure first appeared in the early days of the data sanitization industry.
 When it was published by the U.S. Department of Defense (DoD) in the National Industrial Security Program Operating Manual (also known as “NISPOM,” “NISP Operating Manual,” or Department of Defense document #5220.22-M), it specified a process of overwriting hard disk drives (HDDs) with patterns of ones and zeros.
 The process required three secure overwriting passes and verification at the end of the final pass.
 This was in 1995, before the debut of smartphones and the widespread use of flash-based storage technologies.

-The DoD Short Wipe
+The DoD short wipe

 Reflecting its original requirements, the DoD 5220.22-M data sanitization method, also called the DoD 3-pass method or DoD short wipe, is usually implemented in the following way:

-The DoD Long Wipe
+The DoD long wipe

 In 2001, a DoD memo specified additional overwriting and verification methods that became accepted as part of the “standard.”
-The DoD 5220.22-M ECE method is an extended (7-pass) version of the DoD 5220.22-M. This “DoD long wipe” runs the DoD 5220.22-M twice, with an extra pass (DoD 5220.22-M (C) Standard) sandwiched in between.
+The DoD 5220.22-M ECE method is an extended (seven-pass) version of the DoD 5220.22-M. This “DoD long wipe” runs the DoD 5220.22-M (E) twice, with an extra pass (DoD 5220.22-M (C)) sandwiched in between.

 What does the DoD recommend for wiping drives today?